 Fuse Works began in January 2007 as the Multiples and Editions program at the Front Room Gallery in Williamsburg, Brooklyn, where the inaugural exhibition showcased editioned works by more than 30 artists.
 The program has since become an independent endeavor but maintains a physical presence at the Front Room and other locations, as well as this virtual storefront.

 We accept submissions from artists who create editioned artwork.
 Artists who are interested in submitting work should make inquiries using the contact page.
-At present, we do not assist in publishing or manufacturing works for artists.

 Printed catalogs of the Fuse Works multiples and editions are available by emailing via the contact page and at participating gallery locations.

 Fuse Works continues to actively seek new works to be added to the program.